Reasonable Doubt (Hazard and Somerset, #5), Gregory Ashe

 brainwashing doctrine.
 Who knew the Promised Land was in Wahreuda?

 This book does progress Hazard and Somers’ relationship… sort of.
 It progresses Hazard’s role in Somers’ family’s life, meaning his estranged? ex? wife – I always forget which – and daughter, not Somers’ delightful parents, the last two words are heavy on sarcasm.
-And Hazard does love Somers, to be honest is isn’t healthy, and it’s reciprocated in kind.
+And Hazard does love Somers, to be honest it isn’t healthy, and it’s reciprocated in kind.
 However, in order to love Somers, Hazard has to supress a lot of what happened to him as a teen, the dreadful bullying Somers was a part of.
 To that end, Ashe drops off some of Hazard’s more intense thoughts from earlier books.
 Not to worry, cue Somers’ empathetic overload.
 Cue Emery’s father.
 Hazard senior lights a fuse by asking Emery how he can love someone that caused so much pain in his youth.
 An ironic but reasonable question.
 But people can change.
 Can’t they?
 Somers has.
 Hasn’t he?
 Frank Hazard can… well, he can ‘fuck off’ with his question that smacks of hypocrisy.
-Until it doesn’t.
+Until, well, it doesn’t.
 Hazard is so angry at his father.
 So angry about the word “family.”
 So angry at religion.
 So (fearfully) angry at Somers.
 So angry at his treatment by bullies as a teenager.
 So angry at having been shipped off to a nightmare as a teen, one that now intersects with a boy named Clyde and a woman called Sister Naomi.
 Boom!
 The cult leader’s murder that starts off this whole book becomes a cancer, another irony.
 It reminds Hazard of his time at the Valley of Elah Conversion Centre.
 The people who run it, the people who are brainwashed, those on the periphery who enable.
-The politics of it all, the sadism, the misinterpreting scriptures to suit.
+The politics of it all.
+The sadism.
+The misinterpreting scriptures to suit.
 The veil that all of it casts over (in)decency.
 That Somers claims to believe, goes to church, is news to Hazard, and while Hazard is a well read man, he still doesn’t truly understand people’s unwavering religiosity.
-He can justify that there are some good people involved, but religion is not known for its LGBTQ support and Hazard has been on the receiving end of that nasty piousness, and it’s caused some real damage.
+He can justify that there are some good people involved, but religion is not known for its LGBTQ+ support and Hazard has been on the receiving end of that nasty piousness, and it’s caused some real damage.

 This is a solid series book.
 I enjoyed the religious theme.
 I felt a lot of emotion.
 I was attached to certain people.
 The intimacy and romance of Emery and John-Henry is working nicely.
 The series books are ramping up to a big finale.
 I’m invested to the max.